 Claw prongs are shaped like pointy talons.
 The claw shape makes them nearly invisible.
 Unlike round prongs, shaped with a rotary tool, the claw prongs are painstakingly finished by hand using files and grinding wheels.
 Filing requires a lot of experience and takes time.
 It is physically impossible to maintain a consistent shape during mass production.
 It takes a lot of experience and know-how to finish a perfect “eagle-claw” prong.
 Much of the appeal of Leon Mege jewelry is in the ideal shape of our eagle-claw prongs.

 Round prongs are finished with a spherical tip.
 When looking down at the stone, the prongs look like small beads hugging the edge of the stone.
 Large round prongs look too cumbersome.

 They are rarely used for setting large stones in high-end jewelry.
-Small stones, on the other hand, are often set with ball prongs.
-Round prongs are often holding stones in commercial-grade jewelry, including the center stones.
+On the other hand, small stones are often set with ball prongs.
+Center stones set with round prongs are a telltale sign of commercial-grade jewelry.

 Flat prongs are the oldest type of prongs; they represent an evolution of the bezel setting.
 Flat prongs are narrow strips of metal left between sections of the bezel removed to let in more light.

 The prong tips are shaped like flattened pyramids with sliced-off tops.
 Flat prongs have a rectangular cross-section as opposed to round-wire prongs.
 Flat prongs were popular during the Art-Deco period.
 Crown style settings such as Tiffany solitaires are usually finished with flat prongs.